dsferruzza/simpleSqlParser/README.md

 ## Notes

-sqlParser.js only supports these queries:
+simpleSqlParser only supports these queries:
 * SELECT
 * INSERT
 * UPDATE
 * DELETE

-sqlParser.js **is not a full SQL parser!**
+simpleSqlParser **is not a full SQL parser!**
 It only support few SQL mechanisms and keywords.
 Feel free to make a pull request/issue.

-*sqlParser.js was made for @GestionAIR*
+*simpleSqlParser was made for @GestionAIR*

 ## License